 Curious about insects in Central America?
 Because Central America is a region with many varied ecosystems, there are countless varieties of Central America insects.

 The majority of insects in Central America are harmless.
-Many are even jewel-like creatures of limitless color, much more beautiful than anything you’d see at home (check out these photos of Panama insects).
+Many are even jewel-like creatures of limitless color, much more beautiful than anything you’d see at home.
 However, there are indeed some wicked Central America bugs lurking about, and it’s best to prepare for your departure with the ability to recognize which ones to steer clear of.

 In Central America, ants are more of an annoyance than a true danger, although some of the species found in the rainforests can give a nasty bite.
 But they can also be captivating.
 If you’re lucky enough to see a trail of leafcutter ants, step back and watch them go about their business.
 Amazing!